Calibration of CCD Images

 'Light Frames' are images (or a video) of a celestial object captured by the CCD.
 Each pixel in the images will have a numeric value that includes the influences of:

 With calibration we will try to remove as much as possible of the Bias and Dark Current from each Light Frame.
-Also, we will try to remove the effects of certain types of optical defect.
+Also, we will try to remove the effects of certain types of optical defect and noise.

 The objective here is to remove the CCD Bias and Dark Current noise from each Light Frame image.
 First we build a Master Dark Frame that contains only the Bias and Dark Current elements of an exposure.
 Then we subtract the Master Dark Frame from each of our Light Frames (or each frame of our video).